zeroclipboard/zeroclipboard/docs/api/ZeroClipboard.Core.md

   e = {
     type: "error",
     name: "flash-disabled",
-    messsage: "Flash is disabled or not installed",
+    messsage: "Flash is disabled or not installed.
+May also be attempting to run Flash in a sandboxed iframe, which is impossible.",
     target: null,
     relatedTarget: null,
     currentTarget: flashSwfObjectRef,